Understanding the Causes and Effects of Drug Addiction and How Treatment Can Help

 By connecting with a drug addiction treatment program that combines the highest level of medical expertise with holistic care, your loved one can deeply investigate the roots of their addiction and come to recognize their unique vulnerabilities to substance abuse.
 With the guidance of highly trained clinicians, they can develop meaningful strategies for maintaining sobriety while addressing any underlying biological, psychological, environmental, or experiential issues and restoring neurological health.
 In doing so, they will gain the insight and skills necessary to create lasting recovery and a more stable, purposeful, and joyful life.

-Alta Mira offers comprehensive treatment for people struggling with drug and alcohol addiction as well as co-occurring mental health disorders and process addictions.
+Alta Mira offers comprehensive residential treatment for drug addiction as well as co-occurring mental health disorders and process addictions.
 Contact us to learn more about our renowned Bay Area programs and how we can help you or your loved one start the journey toward recovery.